Designations Congruent with Things: Chapter 26

 Newton Geiszler, Ph.D.

-Hermann sighs, trying to imagine a parallel universe in which he had managed not to romanticize Newton’s inventive articulateness on the cruelties of the human condition; in which he never cast anti-authoritarian sentiments as wise; in which he hadn’t read so much into the erudition that Newton would drop into his American vernacular, or the Rilke that he would occasionally intersperse in ironic annotation (Er ist der große Mauerbrecher/ er eine stumme Arbeit hat) or in macabre passion (…gieb jedem seinem eignen Tod.
+Hermann sighs, trying to imagine a parallel universe in which he’d managed not to romanticize Newton’s inventive articulateness on the cruelties of the human condition; in which he never cast his anti-authoritarian sentiments as wise; in which he hadn’t read so much into the erudition Newton would drop into his American vernacular, or the Rilke that he would occasionally intersperse in ironic annotation (Er ist der große Mauerbrecher/ der eine stumme Arbeit hat) or in macabre passion (…gieb jedem seinem eignen Tod.
 Das Sterben, das aus jenem Leben geht/ darin er Liebe hatte, Sinn und Not).
-From the letters they had exchanged, Hermann had constructed for himself an idea of an erudite, emotionally available mentor.
-And could he be blamed for that.
-No. Newton had offered him advice on negotiating the tenure track, had provided unequivocal remonstrance when Hermann had expressed interest in the Jaeger Pilot Program, had been insightful, incisive, eloquent.
-Was it Hermann’s fault that when presented, in the flesh, with the entirely immature Dr. now-that-we’ve-met-you-can-call-me-Newt Geiszler, he had felt, understandably, subtly betrayed and possibly, mildly repulsed?
+From the letters they’d exchanged, Hermann had constructed an erudite, emotionally available mentor.
+And could he be blamed for that?
+No. Newton had offered him advice on negotiating the tenure track, had provided protective remonstrance when Hermann had expressed interest in the Jaeger Pilot Program, had been insightful, incisive, eloquent.
+Was it Hermann’s fault that when presented, in the flesh, with the entirely immature Dr. now-that-we’ve-met-you-can-call-me-Newt Geiszler, he’d felt understandably betrayed and mildly repulsed?

-“Creepiness avoidance is not all that intuitive for a machine,” Newton continues, searching his pockets for the sunglasses he doesn’t have as the car emerges from the parking garage into daylight.
+“Creepiness avoidance isn’t all that intuitive for a machine.”
+Newton searches his pockets for sunglasses he doesn’t have as the car emerges from the parking garage into daylight.

 Hermann pulls a pair of sunglasses from the pocket of his blazer and hands them to Newton.

-Their letters had been a strange, three-year aberration.
+Their letters had been a strange, years-long aberration.
 A shared madness in prose.
 The great intellectual fling of his early twenties.
-A discordant, misguided interpersonal error that he would not repeat again.
-Hermann had told himself such things for years.
-But looking back now—over the parallel arcs of their shared past from the depths or the heights of EPIC Rapport, from the platform of perspective constructed by semi-regular manifestations of the SPECTER Effect, from the strange and privileged position of a world where the behavioral stereotype of human-hand-to-human-face has become altered-mind-to-altered-mind—it is the span of time between 2016 and 2018 that strikes him as aberrant; that tripled set of years Hermann had spent mostly alone, thinking in chalk, covered by its dust; the years that Newton had spent in the company of Caitlin Lightcap, drinking too much at the end of the deployment dock, acquiring the first pieces of his body art, and screaming at her about the limits of the human nervous system until the day she died.
+A discordant, misguided interpersonal error he won’t repeat again.
+Hermann has told himself such things for years.
+But looking back now—over the parallel arcs of their shared past, from the depths and heights of EPIC Rapport, from the platform of perspective constructed by semi-regular manifestations of the SPECTER Effect, from the strange and privileged position in a world where the behavioral stereotype of human-hand-to-human-face has become altered-mind-to-altered-mind—it’s the span of time between 2016 and 2018 that strikes him as aberrant; that set of years Hermann had spent mostly alone, thinking in chalk, covered by its dust; the years that Newton had spent in the company of Caitlin Lightcap, drinking too much at the end of a dozen different deployment docks, acquiring the first pieces of his body art, and screaming at her about the limits of the human nervous system until the day she died.

 “Carl has a skewed sense of what’s socially acceptable.
 But that’s not Carl’s fault.
 Carl is a car.”